XYIheng/kea_doc/docs/source/tutorial.rst

 Here, we have already learned how to write a property in Kea.

-To test this property, we need to put the property in a class, which inherits from the ``AndroidCheck`` class.
+To test this property, we need to put the property in a class, which inherits from the ``Kea`` class.

 .. code:: Python

     from kea.main import *

-    class Test(AndroidCheck):
+    class Test(Kea):

         @initialize()